On path-cycle decompositions of triangle-free graphs: Proof of the main results

 To simplify notation, if $E'$ is a a subset of the edge set of a graph $G$, we denote by $G-E'$ the graph obtained from $G$ by first removing the edges from $E'$ and then deleting all isolated vertices.
 Consistently, whenever we refer to the deletion of an edge set of a graph, we also consider that the resulting graph has no isolated vertices.

-\begin{observation} Let $T$ be a skeleton with coloring~$\lambda$.
-Each vertex $v \in V(T)$ such that $\lambda(v)$ is red has a neighbor $u$ such that $\lambda(u)$ is black. \end{observation} \begin{proof} Let $P_0, P_1, \ldots, P_t$ be a building sequence of $T$.
+\begin{observation} Let $T$ be a skeleton.
+Then, each red vertex in $T$ has a neighbor that is black. \end{observation} \begin{proof} Let $P_0, P_1, \ldots, P_t$ be a building sequence of $T$.
 We proceed by induction on $t$.
 For $t=0$ the statement trivially holds.
 We assume that $t>0$.
 Suppose $P_t$ is a 4-path.
 The joint of $P_t$ is red and is a vertex of the skeleton $P_0, P_1, \ldots, P_{t-1}$; thus, by induction hypothesis the joint has a neighbor that is black. {If $P_t$ is a 6-path, the proof follows} by induction hypothesis and as a direct consequence of the coloring of~$P_t$. \end{proof}

 Let $P$ be a building path of a skeleton; that is, a 4-path or a 6-path.
-We write $P=P' \sqcup \tilde{P}$ if $P'$, $\tilde{P}$ is a decomposition of~$P$ into two paths of equal length.
+We write $P=P' \sqcup \tilde{P}$ if $\{P'$, $\tilde{P}\}$ is a decomposition of~$P$ into two paths of equal length.
 Note that both, $P'$ and $\tilde{P}$, have as an end vertex the joint of~$P$.

 \begin{observation} \end{observation} \begin{proof}Let $\lambda$ be the coloring of $T$ and $P_0, P_1, \ldots, P_t$ be a building sequence of $T$ such that $P_i=P'_i \sqcup \tilde{P}_i$.
 Let $e \in E(T)$.
 If $e \in E(P_0)$, then $P=P_0$.
 If $e \in P_i$ for some $i$, and $P_i$ is a 6-path, then $P \in \{P'_i, \tilde{P}_i\}$.
 If $P_i$ is a 4-path, {according to the proof of Observation~\ref{obs:redblneigh}, the joint $v$ of $P_i$ is adjacent to a vertex $u$ (that belongs to the skeleton $P_0, P_1, \ldots, P_{i-1}$) such that $\lambda({u})$ is black.} In this case, $P\in \{P'_i\cup vu, \tilde{P}_i\cup vu\}$. \end{proof}